-This 2-minute recipe has two steps and two ingredients.
-It doesn’t get simpler.
 This aftershave recipe works for both men and women.
 It will soothe razor burn and cuts, prevent infection of cuts, breakouts and reduce skin irritation.
 The best part (besides being totally natural)?
-It doesn’t sting!
+It doesn’t sting like alcohol!

 Lasted me about: 3 months using a teaspoon on my legs and a pea-sized amount on my underarms once a week (+/- 15 leg and underarm shaves).

 Estimated shelf life: 6 months if stored away from direct sunlight and moisture.

-- Aloe vera gel is a bit pricey.
+- Aloe vera gel is a bit pricey to buy.

 - Perhaps not for those who dislike the scent of lavender.
 You can substitute with other oils, but I do insist that lavender works best.